telerik/winforms-docs/richtexteditor/import/export.md

 # Import/Export

 __RadRichTextEditor__ allows you to export and import its content.
 This is useful in case you want to save the user's input into a data base and then load it from there, or if you want to save/load the content of __RadRichTextEditor__ to/from a file.
 To import and export you have to use a specific class that implements the __IDocumentFormatProvider__.
 You can find built-in classes, that implement this interface, for each of the supported formats.
-Currently __RadRichTextEditor__ can export and import the following formats:
+Currently, __RadRichTextEditor__ can export and import the following formats:

 * __XAML__ - to import/export __XAML__ documents you have to use the Telerik.WinForms.Documents.FormatProviders.Xaml.__XamlFormatProvider__ class.

 * __DOCX__ - to import/export __DOCX__ documents you have to use the Telerik.WinForms.Documents.FormatProviders.OpenXml.Docx.__DocxFormatProvider__ class.

 * __HTML__ - to import/export __HTML__ documents you have to use the Telerik.WinForms.Documents.FormatProviders.Html.__HtmlFormatProvider__ class.

 * __RTF__- to import/export __RTF__ documents you have to use the Telerik.WinForms.Documents.FormatProviders.Rtf.__RtfFormatProvider__ class.

 * __Plain text__- to import/export plain text documents you have to use the Telerik.WinForms.Documents.FormatProviders.Txt.__TxtFormatProvider__ class.

 * __PDF__ - to export documents to __PDF__ you have to use the Telerik.WinForms.Documents.FormatProviders.Pdf.__PdfFormatProvider__ class.

 ## Specifics

 __RadRichTextEditor__'s format providers can import/export a wide variety of features supported by the control.
 However, features which are not yet supported are stripped on import.
 Such examples are content controls like text boxes, check boxes, etc. which can be inserted in the document in some rich text editors such as Microsoft Word or can be included in the HTML.

-Overall, here are listed the specifics you need to know when choosing the appropriate format provider for you requirements:
+Overall, here are listed the specifics you need to know when choosing the appropriate format provider for you rrequirements:

 #### XamlFormatProvider

-As the XAML format is closest to __RadDocument__'s structure,all supported features are imported/exported without the need of additional handling.
+As the XAML format is the closest to __RadDocument__'s structure, all supported features are imported/exported without the need of additional handling.

 #### DocxFormatProvider and RtfFormatProvider